Why a multi-generational holiday in the Alps makes for the perfect family summer together...

 Alison, from our team, headed to the traditional mountain village of Les Carroz for a summer holiday with three generations of her family.
 Read all about her lovely break in the beautiful village resort of Les Carroz d'Araches in the blog post below!

 Peak Retreats recommends: Alison and her family travelled by car, with a return Eurotunnel crossing.
-The FlexiPlus upgrade gave them the added luxuries of priority boarding, flexible travel dates and access to an exclusive lounge before departure (with plenty of complimentary drinks and snacks for the journey)!
+The FlexiPlus upgrade gave them the added luxuries of priority boarding, flexible travel timings on their booked day of travel and access to an exclusive lounge before departure (with plenty of complimentary drinks and snacks for the journey)!

 The generation game!

 To celebrate my mum’s 70th birthday, we decided we all wanted to go to the French Alps together.
 My parents had honeymooned in the mountains and my mum’s favourite film is the Sound of Music, so heading to the hills was an obvious choice.